 So far, post-consumer waste was not often considered as a potential resource.
 Not only collection and transport is a challenge but also selection, sorting and processing is more difficult.
 Given that we already have invested in internal recycling solutions, we are now turning our attention to taking back post-consumer waste for recycling.
 We are doing this for our linoleum, vinyl and textile product portfolio, produced in Western Europe.
-Collected and recycled post-consumer material through Back to the Floor in 2022:
+Collected and recycled post-consumer waste in 2022: